-10.43 Form of securities purchase agreement from June 2019 registered direct offering and concurrent private placement of warrants (i by reference to Exhibit 10.1 of the Company's Current Report on Form 8-K filed with the SEC on June 12, 2019).
-10.44 Form of securities purchase agreement for the units offered hereby.
-21.1 List of subsidiaries of the Company (incorporated by reference to Exhibit 21.1 to the Company's registration statement on Form S-1/A (File No. 333-227852), filed with the SEC on November 7, 2018).
-23.1 Consent of Kost Forer Gabbay & Kasierer, a member of Ernst & Young Global Limited.† 23.2 Consent of Goldfarb Seligman & Co (included in Exhibit 5.1).
-23.3 Consent of White & Case LLP (included in Exhibit 5.2).
-24.1 Power of Attorney (included in the signature page to the registration statement).†
+10.43 Form of securities purchase agreement from June 2019 registered direct offering and concurrent private placement of warrants (incorporated by reference to Exhibit 10.1 of the Company's Current Report on Form 8-K filed with the SEC on June 12, 2019).
+10.44 Form of securities purchase agreement for the units offered hereby.†^ 10.45 Engagement Letter, dated December 31, 2019 between the Company and H.C.
+Wainwright & Co., LLC.†^ 21.1 List of subsidiaries of the Company (incorporated by reference to Exhibit 21.1 to the Company's registration statement on Form No. 333-227852), filed with the SEC on November 7, 2018).
+23.1 Consent of Kost Forer Gabbay & Kasierer, a member of Ernst & Young Global Limited.† 23.2 Consent of Goldfarb Seligman & Co (included in Exhibit 5.1).† 23.3 Consent of White & Case LLP (included in Exhibit 5.2).† 24.1 Power of Attorney (included in the signature page to the registration statement filed with the SEC on January 15, 2020).
+101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.PRE XBRL Taxonomy Presentation Linkbase Document 101.CAL XBRL Taxonomy Calculation Linkbase Document 101.LAB XBRL Taxonomy Label Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document